-The t_exptime column contains the exposure time.
-For simple exposures, this is just t_max-t_min expressed in seconds.
-For data where the detector is not active at all times (e.g. data products made by combining exposures taken at different times), the t_exptime will be smaller than t_max - t_min.
-For data where the t_exptime is not constant over the entire data product, the median exposure time per pixel is a good way to characterise the typical value.
-In all-some cases, t_exptime is generally used as an indicator of the relative sensitivity (depth) within a single data collection (e.g. obs_collection); data providers should supply a suitable relative value when it is not feasible to define or compute the true exposure time.
+The $t_exptime$ column contains the exposure time.
+For simple exposures, this is just t_max - t_min expressed in seconds.
+For data where the detector is not active at all times, (e.g. data products made by combining exposures taken at different times), the $t_exptime$ will be smaller than t_max - t_min .
+For data where the $t_exptime$ is not constant over the entire data product, the median exposure time per pixel is a good way to characterize the typical value.
+In some cases, t_exptime is generally used as an indicator of the relative sensitivity (depth) within a single data collection (e.g. obs_collection); data providers should supply a suitable relative value when it is not feasible to define or compute the true exposure time.

-[IC]In case of targeted observations, the exposure time is often selected to achieve similar signal to noise ratio for different targets.
+In case of targeted observations, on the contrary the exposure time is often adjusted to achieve similar signal to noise ratio for different targets.

 4.16.
-Time Resolution (t_resolution)
+Time Resolution (t resolution)